raphaelandreolli/pdc-project-23/README.md

 Project by Axel Lundkvist, Raphael Andreolli, Vinit Nagda.

+Instructions on how to compile and to run the programs:
+- open *instruction-omp.c*
+- open *instruction-mpi.c*
+- open *instruction-hip.c*

 ## 1 Description
 In this project, the task is to work in groups of 1-3 students and parallelize the ”energy storms” code by using OpenMP, MPI, and CUDA/HIP.
 In addition,